Sosumi: In popular culture

 The term is in the poem "A Short Address to the Academy of Silence" by Jay Parini.

-Apple used the CSS class name "sosumi" for formatting legal fine print on Apple product web pages.
+Apple uses the CSS class name "sosumi" for formatting legal fine print on Apple product web pages.

 The 2002 Disney animated action-adventure film Treasure Planet, Jim Hawkins sees the skeleton of Captain Flint, holding B.E.N.'s missing memory chip in its hand, then he re-inserts the part into B.E.N.'s memory chip, making the Macintosh's Sosumi sound effect, and the planet starts collapsing.

 In 2006, Geek Squad used this sound in their commercial "Jet Pack", in which a woman was frustrated over her computer.